 What Is a Facelift?

 A facelift does not improve the look of the upper half of the face, which includes the brow, eyelids, and nose.
-For patients who look to improve these issues, Dr. Foster suggests they consider a brow lift, eyelid surgery, or dermal fillers.
+For patients who look to improve these issues, our practice suggests they consider a brow lift, eyelid surgery, or dermal fillers.
 A Facelift can help improve:

 - Mid-Face Sagging